stormpath/stormpath-framework-spec/registration.md

 facilitate self-service registration of user accounts.

-If enabled via the ENABLE_REGISTRATION option, the framework MUST intercept incoming requests for the POST_REGISTRATION_URL and either render a registration form or handle a POST request from the registration form.
+If enabled via the ENABLE_REGISTRATION option, the framework MUST intercept incoming requests for the REGISTRATION_URL and either render a registration form or handle a POST request from the registration form.

 ## Table of Contents